InsertUsernameH3re/QRCodeProjectEaster/readme.md

 ######

-This is a start of a project known as egg hunting for Purkyňova Brno
+This is a start of a project known as egg hunting on Purkyňova Brno

 ######